jdjakub/papers/convivial-2020/manuscript.md

 ## Abstract

 There is a one-size-fits-all quality to languages, APIs and even programming itself.
-This is a source of artificial difficulty in creating, understanding, and modifying software systems, because an author's design needs encoding into a form that does not resemble it.
-This paper presents an example of a step in the right direction: a Web implementation of a minimal OOP system, developed in a substrate designed to fit it better than plain JavaScript code.
+Whether you're making a mobile game or a scientific simulation, you will be using a text-based language with similar devices for structuring your code.
+This is a source of artificial difficulty in creating, understanding, and modifying software systems.
+No matter the domain, the author's design needs encoding into a form that does not resemble it.

+This paper describes a vision where software can be built in a programming environment that is closer to the domain of the software itself.
+By doing so, users of the system can use familiar abstractions and tools for adapting it.
+A step towards this vision is presented: a Web version of a minimal OOP system, developed as an executable version of the diagrams of its design, in a substrate meant to facilitate this.
 The experience of creating such a substrate is analysed, and I suggest deficiencies in programming environments that stand in the way of making this practice commonplace, as well as ways to fill in these gaps.

 Keywords: substrate visual context domain adaptation